jeremyhilado/seir-224-project-2/readme.md

 ### Deployment

-- Your API must be deployed to Heroku and your front-end must be deployed to GitHub pages or Surge.
+- Your API must be deployed to Heroku and your front-end must be deployed to GitHub pages or Netlify.
 Applications that are not deployed will be considered incomplete.

 > We strongly recommend deploying your back-end and front-end separately.
 This